Hieromon/AutoConnect/mkdocs/achandling.md

 ```

 !!! hint "Desirable to set or reset the enable attribute in the page handler"
-    The enable attribute can be set at any time during the sketch execution.
+    The enable attribute can be set at any time during the Sketch execution.
 The page handler with the [AC_EXIT_AHEAD](apiaux.md#on) option is sure to handle it.

 ## Loading &amp; saving AutoConnectElements with JSON